 Law Firm with Proven Case Results Against Robinson Helicopter Co.

 If someone in your family was harmed in a Robinson helicopter crash, an aviation accident attorney with decades of experience and a track record of success in cases against Robinson can help protect and vindicate your legal rights.
-Baum Hedlund trial lawyers have won more than half a billion for clients in aviation cases and more than $4 billion across all areas of practice.
+Wisner Baum trial lawyers have won more than half a billion for clients in aviation cases and more than $4 billion across all areas of practice.
 We have litigated over a dozen cases for clients who were injured or lost loved ones in preventable crashes involving Robinson helicopters.

 You would be hard-pressed to find a more experienced aviation accident law firm in the United States.
 Some of our top plane and helicopter crash settlements and verdicts include: